-4. Community Funds Out First.
+5. Community Funds Out First.
 In Sibley v.
 Sibley, 286 S.W.2d 657 (Tex.
 Civ.
-App.--Dallas 1955, writ dism'd) (per curiam), the husband mixed community funds in a bank account with \$ 3,566.68 of wife's separate funds.
+App.--Dallas 1955, writ dism'd) (per curiam), the husband mixed community funds in a bank account with \$3,566.68 of wife's separate funds.
 There were a number of deposits and withdrawals to the account.
-However, the account never dropped below \$ 3,566.68.
-Seeing the husband as a trustee of the wife's separate property funds that were in his care, the appellate court invoked a rule of trust law, that where a trustee mixes his own funds with trust funds the trustee is presumed to have withdrawn his own money first, leaving the beneficiary's on hand.
+However, the account never dropped below \$3,566.68.
+Seeing the husband as a trustee of the wife's separate property funds that were in his care, the appellate court invoked a rule of trust law, that where a trustee mixes his own funds with trust funds the trustee is presumed to have withdrawn his own money first, leaving the beneficiary's funds on hand.
 Since the husband owned none of wife' separate funds, and half of the community funds, it was presumed that the community moneys in the bank account were withdrawn first, before the wife's separate moneys were withdrawn.
 When the account had a balance of \$4,009.46, the sum of \$1,929.08 was withdrawn to buy a farm.
-The appellate court held that all \$442.78 in community property came out, and the rest of the withdrawal was separate property, making the farm 11% community property and 89% wife's separate property.
+The appellate court affirmed the trial court's allocation of the check to wife's separate funds and to the community on a pro rata basis.
 The court said: